 The House of Gübelin is a jewelery dynasty, spanning six generations, whose creations are rooted in the art of gemmology and the intrinsic beauty behind gemstones.
 While many fine jewelery houses create incredible jewels, few have such focus on the importance of the gemstones themselves - making Gübelin stand out among the rest.
 This month the Swiss Jewelery House has its the new The Mystical Garden Collection that celebrates the spectacular inner world of emeralds.

 The inclusions within a gemstone can be considered its fingerprint, which is especially important when it comes to green beryls.
-In fact, crystal impurities in these coloured stones serve to identify and authenticate them, telling the world their origins and their story.
+In fact, crystal impurities in these colored stones serve to identify and authenticate them, telling the world their origins and their story.
 Eduard Josef Gübelin, who was a pioneer in gemmology, believed that the inclusions - if properly understood - were the keys to the soul of the gemstones.
-He demonstrated it to the world in his book 'Photoatlas of Inclusions in Gemstones' which featured microphotographs of inclusions inside rubies, sapphires, diamonds and many other minerals.
+He showed it to the world in his book 'Photoatlas of Inclusions in Gemstones' which featured microphotographs of inclusions inside rubies, sapphires, diamonds and many other minerals.

 One of the images in the book was of thin films of liquid inside an emerald, which resembled a flower-like arrangement.
 Light bounced off the inclusions.
 It was this magnificent sight taken by a photographer that got the attention of Gübelin designers, and which was laid out first stone.